mimachniak/sysopslife.pages/_posts/2026-07-21-azure-guest-configuration.md

 ## Step 1: Virtual Machine need to have those perquisites

-⁉️ Resource provider on subscription need to be registred: Microsoft.GuestConfiguration ⁉️ System Assigne Identity / User Managed Idenity
+⁉️ Resource provider on subscription need to be registred: Microsoft.GuestConfiguration.
+⁉️ System Assigne Identity / User Managed Idenity.
 ⁉️ Virtual machine extension is enabled, To use machine configuration packages that apply configurations, Azure VM guest configuration extension version 1.26.24 or later, or Arc agent 1.10.0 or later, is required.
 ⁉️ Azure Arc servers are supported.

-You can add this by Azure policy to all servers on diffrent scope:
+Prerequisites can be added by Azure policy to all servers on different scope:

 ![](/assets/images/guest-config-p5.png)